Bauer Media Audio Ireland: Stations

-(All with the exception of Radio X 90s Manchester under licence from Global Radio).
+(All under licence from Global Radio).

 Other subsidiaries

 Communicorp have an interest in the digital and PR agency ICAN, and previously (through its subsidiary Demirca) also operated the online marketplace AppliancesDelivered.ie.
 The latter began as a magazine called 'Buy & Sell', and changed ownership several times, before being acquired in 2015 and rebranded in 2016.
 AppliancesDelivered.ie ceased operations in 2019.